After-Hours Rental Emergencies: A PM Playbook

 If the resident can shut off water at the main, kill power to a circuit, or place a bucket and keep the area safe until morning, you may be able to schedule next-day service.

-Be careful here: you’re not “denying” a request; you’re choosing the safest, most effective next step.
+However, be careful here.
+You are not “denying” a request.
+You are choosing the safest, most effective next step.

 The resident instructions that prevent the worst outcomes